 Tea Gift Set

-A tea gift pack would be nice for your teacher if they like tea.
+A tea gift pack could be a nice option for your child’s favorite teacher.
 You could include loose leaf tea, a nice teacup, honey sticks, and tea bags to tie it all together.
+Go with a Chamomile or Lavender blend, to help them relax after a long day in the classroom.

 Whether you send a bag of a fantastic blend, grab a case of K cups, or email them a gift from Starbucks- coffee is the way to go.
 Keep them caffeinated so they can keep changing the world.

 If tea or coffee isn’t their jam, maybe a creamy cup of cocoa is.
-Cocoa bombs are all the rage right now, and we have already compiled a list of the best places to get them locally.
+Cocoa bombs are all the rage right now, and you can support a local business in the process of supporting your child’s teacher.

 A Comfy Blanket